-The photograph above shows part of a badly damaged system.
-We do not want this kind of thing to happen to you!
-Please ensure that all personnel involved in the use of the detector system are fully accustomed with the techniques involved
+The photo below shows part of a system that was pressurised because the boiling helium could not escape.
+We do not want this to happen to you.
+Please ensure that all personnel involved in the use of the detector system are fully accustomed with the techniques involved.